sern-handler/website/blog/2023-01-12-mdx-blog-post.md

   - [EventControlPlugin](../docs/api/modules#eventcontrolplugin)
   - [EventInitPlugin](../docs/api/modules#eventinitplugin)
   - [DiscordEventControlPlugin](../docs/api/modules#discordeventcontrolplugin)
- Thiscall probably be the last breaking change in a while.
+ This will probably be the last breaking change in a while.
 Thanks for using sern!